 pip install requests beautifulsoup4 pandas

-You need access to the Oxylabs API to scrape Craigslist data without encountering IP blocks.
+You need access to the Oxylabs API to scrape Craigslist page data without encountering IP blocks.
 Get API credentials by creating an Oxylabs account.

 Head over to the Users tab in the Oxylabs dashboard and create an API user.